LobotomyDC/RuneCast/README.md

-# RuneCast -- An RSC-C Port to the SEGA Dreamcast
+# RuneCast -- An RSC-C Port to SGI Workstations with MIPS3 CPUs (R4000 & R4400)

 portable, enhanced runescape classic client ported to C99. supports 204 and 177 protocols. original mudclient204 java source refactored by v0rtex/xetr0v and